cooldude698/clone-of-KSP/docs/DRISHTI_Person5_UIUXGuide.md

 ### What You Give to Others (in order)

 ```
-TO PERSON 1 (Vedesh) — end of Week 6:
+TO PERSON 1 (Vritika) — end of Week 6:
   📤 Complete built frontend app (production build in /frontend/out or /.next)
   📤 List of all NEXT_PUBLIC_ environment variables that need to be set in Slate